 We understand- it’s one of the most exciting decisions you will make in your life.
 The temptation for the average homebuyer is to over-extend themselves.
 Deciding to seek out your dream home is a balancing act where you need to determine what you actually need versus the elements that you desire.As Silver Spring Maryland-based real estate professionals, our job is to find your perfect dream home that has all of the features that your family needs.
 Once we have a handful of homes that satisfy these needs, we can look to include as many of your additional desires as possible.

 This process ensures that you find a dream home that keeps your family happy, safe and fulfilled.
 It is tempting to focus on desires before needs, which is why we recommend you create a “Wants vs Needs” list.

-Here are our 5 tips for creating such a list when searching for a dream home in Maryland.
+Here are our 5 tips for creating such a list when searching for a dream home.

 Define What a “Need” and a “Want” is For Your Family

 Every client that we work with has a slightly different definition of needs and wants.
 For some home buyers that are looking to upgrade to their dream home, having a hot tub is an absolute need.
 Sounds funny at first but perhaps a hot tub is a key contributor to the homeowner’s mental health and healing regime.